bridgetownrb/bridgetown/bridgetown-website/src/_docs/template-engines.md

 Bridgetown's primary template language is [**Liquid**](/docs/liquid), due to historical reasons (its heritage coming from Jekyll) and well as Liquid's simple syntax and safe execution context making it ideal for designer-led template creation.

-However, starting in v0.18, you can configure Bridgetown to use [ERB](/docs/erb-and-beyond) as its primary template engine, and in addition you can specify your preferred template engine (including even Haml or Slim) on a per-file basis.

-## But Why?
+However, you're welcome to use a variety of different template engines within Bridgetown simply by using the appropriate file extension (aka `.erb`), or by specifying the template engine in your resource's front matter.
+You can also configure Bridgetown to use a language other than Liquid as the "default" template engine regardless of file extension.

+Out of the box, Bridgetown provides support for both [ERB and Serbea](/docs/erb-and-beyond) and you can also use Haml or Slim by installing additional plugins.

+## Why Switch from Liquid?

 Liquid is a great way to start out if you're not that familiar with Ruby, because it feels more akin to template engines like Mustache, Jinja, Nunjucks, Twig, and so forth.
 Simple tags and filters, along with loops and conditional statements, let you construct templates quickly and easily.

 But if you need more power (especially when writing [components](/docs/components)) or you're already familiar with Ruby and engines such as ERB, then the cognitive overhead to learn and stick with Liquid can actually become a hindrance.
 In addition, it's an important goal for Bridgetown to integrate well with a development workflow which already incorporates the [Ruby on Rails framework](https://rubyonrails.org){:rel="noopener"}.
 Or perhaps you're looking to switch from [Middleman](https://middlemanapp.com){:rel="noopener"} which uses ERB by default.

-In any case, the ability to "pick your flavor" of template engines on a site-by-site or file-by-file basis is now one of Bridgetown's core strengths as a web framework.
+In any case, the ability to "pick your flavor" of template engines on a site-by-site or file-by-file basis is one of Bridgetown's core strengths as a web framework.

 {% rendercontent "docs/note" %}
 For more information on how to use Ruby-based templates in general, take a look at [ERB and Beyond](/docs/erb-and-beyond).